How to Set a Table for Thanksgiving

-- Place the knife on the right side of the plate, with the serrated edge facing inward.
+- Set the knife on the right side of the plate, with the serrated edge facing inward.

-- Place the dinner spoon to the right of the knife.
+- Next, place the dinner spoon to the right of the knife.

-- Place a glass above the knife, so it is above and to the right of the plate.
+- Set a glass above the knife, so it is above and to the right of the plate.

-- Place a folded cloth napkin on the plate to fancy it up a bit.
+- Finally, center a folded cloth napkin on the plate to fancy it up a bit.

 Spruce up your tabletop with some seasonal decor that’s appropriate for the occasion.
-Antlers, pinecones, and metallic or matte pumpkins are perfect nature-inspired options.
+Scatter antlers, pinecones, and metallic or matte pumpkins to evoke nature’s beauty.
 Weave in ribbon and twine for more homey accents.
 Popular colors for fall decorating include neutrals, like tan and white, as well as warm, vibrant splashes of orange, red, and gold.
 If you have enough space at your table, you can even put together a Thanksgiving centerpiece.
-Bouquets of autumn-colored flowers and cornucopias filled with dried cornhusks and bumpy squashes are both traditional pieces that will add texture to your table.
+When exploring ideas for your fall centerpiece, imagine bouquets of autumn flowers, fall foliage, and overflowing cornucopias.
+Both are traditional centerpieces that add texture to your table.
 You can accent your festive Thanksgiving table further with candles and green ivy.
 Just make sure you leave plenty of room for what comes next.

 Believe it or not, the color and texture of your favorite Thanksgiving dishes will complement your table arrangement.
-It’s a good idea to use neutral serveware when possible to avoid having too many competing colors, so break out your bone china to mark the occasion.
-Richly glazed platters, cheeseboards, gravy boats, and ladles will enhance the experience of your Thanksgiving dinner.
-Serveware featuring seasonal embellishments, like fruit and acorns, adds whimsy to your table setting.
+Using neutral serveware prevents too many competing colors.
+Break out your bone china and stoneware to mark the occasion.
+Enhance the visual experience with rich glazed platters, gravy boats, and ladles.
+Or keep things rustic with a wooden cheeseboard.
+Serveware with seasonal embellishments, like fruit and acorns, add whimsy to your table setting.
 Once you’ve proudly displayed your Thanksgiving spread, you’re done!
 Just sit back and enjoy the compliments.